Ghostscypher/php-mpesa/specifications.md

         // Gets the https response status code public int getCode();

-        // Get's the error body response as string
+        // Gets the error body response as string
         // return empty string if response body is empty public String getErrorBody();

-        // Get's the error response status message as string
+        // Gets the error response status message as string
         // you may override the default `getMessage()` if you wish
         // examples include, `invalid authentication credentials`
         public String getMessage();